Presidential and Parliamentary Systems of Government

 Lack of Prompt Decision-making

-Due to the absence of a fixed tenure for the Council of Ministers, it frequently refrains from making courageous and long-term policy choices.
+The lack of a defined term for the Council of Ministers often inhibits it from adopting bold and long-term policy decisions.

 Party Politics